 Members, guided by the strategic direction of the Advisory Council, have also worked to identify and develop strategic opportunities for transforming Ontario’s food system through education, advocacy, and policy development.

 MEMBERS of Sustain Ontario represent diverse sectors of food and farming and have a common aim of working toward a sustainable food system in Ontario.
 Interested members have the opportunity to assume responsibility for organizing and leading working groups.

 WORKING GROUPS are self-organizing teams led by leaders from among our members.
 Through working groups, different members and supporters can bring together knowledge and expertise in developing strategic activities and initiatives.
-Current active working groups include Meat & Abattoirs, Municipal/Regional Food Policy, and Sustainable Restaurants.
+Current active working groups include Meat & Abattoirs and Municipal/Regional Food Policy.

 The ADVISORY COUNCIL is comprised of sector leaders who support the collective interest and cohesion of Sustain Ontario’s members by providing a clear vision and strategic analysis.

 The STEERING COMMITTEE is comprised of 4-7 members of the Advisory Council.
 The role of the Steering Committee is to provide administrative support to the Director and ensures the accountability of the alliance.

 The CO-CHAIRS work with the Director to determine the strategic direction of Sustain’s programs, liaise with the Steering Committee and Advisory Council and build membership.
 The Co-Chairs also act as spokespersons for Sustain Ontario.

 Sustain Ontario is a project of TIDES CANADA INITIATIVES SOCIETY (TCI).
 The TCI support team provides support in all areas of operations including human resources, finances, grant administration and risk management.
 The TCI Board has full governing, legal, and fiduciary responsibility for Sustain Ontario.